Employment Policies

 Quitting – A two-week notice is appreciated from anyone planning to quit.
 If an employee takes a leave of absence without written notice the lack of notice will be taken as quitting without notice.

 Scheduled Times Adherence – All employees are expected to arrive at their scheduled times.
-A failure to do so will result in a PIP.
-If the PIP fails, the employee is to be dismissed only if no other employee has as many incidences of late arrival.
+A failure to do so will result in a PEP.
+If the PEP fails, the employee is to be dismissed only if no other employee has as many incidences of late arrival.
 Unusual circumstances forcing a late arrival are to be excused if a timely notification is made by phoning 724-438-6090, 724-438-3003, or 800-515-4150.

 Secure Wage Rate – No employee may suffer a cut in current hourly pay rate due to a change in assignments.

 Terroristic Threats – A terroristic threat is a communication which conveys to an individual intent by the offender to do harm to either their body or property.
-Where the communication arises from a guest the employee is to leave the offending guest, if possible, and report the threat to the Manager on duty.
-The Day Manager shall, upon such a report, be obligated by this policy to politely ask the guest to leave the park.
-If it is judged the guest poses a threat which cannot be or is not being handled by a polite request then the state police are to be called.
-If the threat is from an employee the Manager on duty is to make that decision which leads to the safest possible outcome for all concerned.
+Where the communication arises from a guest, the employee is to immediately report the threat to the nearest Director or Manager who shall be obligated, by this policy, to politely ask the guest to leave.
+If the guest poses a threat which cannot be handled by a polite request, then the Park’s security officer is to be called.
+If the threat is from an employee, the Director or Manager is to make that decision which leads to the safest possible outcome for all concerned, then report the matter to the President.

 Testing and Certification – All testing and certification requirements are to be followed as identified in one’s job description.
 Employees are to be paid their regular hourly wage while participating in any on premise test or certification procedure.
 However, no off-premise testing or certification, unless specifically identified by management for employment retention, is to be paid for.
 Red Cross certification fees will be paid for by the Conservancy, however, any off-premise hours spent acquiring this certification will not be reimbursed except with written arrangements with the manger.

 Timeliness – All programs and tours are to begin and end at their scheduled times unless the group is running late or has changed the scheduled times.
-All efforts must be made to satisfy the groups whether they are on time or late.
+All efforts must be made to satisfy the groups whether on time or late.

 Tools – The Conservancy is to provide the necessary tools and equipment needed for every task.
 This equipment is neither to be used for personal use nor removed from the park unless approved by management.

-Unwritten Policies – Because it is humanly impossible for the framers of these policies to think of every possible situation which might arise, and because individuals are by nature inclined to assume policies and procedures in the absence of written guidelines, any behavior, activity or initiative not specifically permitted by either this Conservancy’s by-laws, policies or procedures is to be regarded as prohibited under the zero tolerance provisions of this Conservancy.
-Especially sensitive areas are: those which are criminal in nature; those intended to create fear in another person, those which lead to someone’s embarrassment, pain, or insult; those which are deliberately intended to create unnecessary work for another; and those which involve the destruction of property.
+Unwritten Policies – Because it is humanly impossible for the framers of these policies to think of every possible situation which might arise, and because individuals are by nature inclined to assume policies and procedures in the absence of written guidelines, any behavior, activity or initiative not specifically permitted by these by-laws, policies or procedures is to be regarded as prohibited under the zero tolerance provisions of this Conservancy.
+Especially sensitive areas are those which are criminal in nature; those intended to create fear in another person, those which lead to someone’s embarrassment, pain, or insult; those which are deliberately intended to create unnecessary work for another; and those which involve the destruction of property.

 Weapons – No lethal weapons are to be introduced to the park, by employees, except under conditions approved by management.
 Depending upon severity, a violation of this policy could result in immediate discharge.

 Wildlife – No one is to hunt, chase or search for any natural creature as a matter of having something to do while on duty.
 No one is to handle any form of wildlife with bare hands.
 All wildlife is to be treated compassionately.
-All hunting on the property is to be done outside posted safety zones and in full compliance with the rules of the Pennsylvania Game Commission.